rasikasrimal/Heartlytics/security_and_encryption.md

 ## Security Headers
 - Responses include headers like `X-Content-Type-Options`, `X-Frame-Options`, `Referrer-Policy`, and `Permissions-Policy` to reduce attack surface.

+## Cookies
+- A `theme` preference cookie is stored for UI purposes only.
+It contains no sensitive data and is sent with every request so the server can render the correct color scheme.

 ## Encryption
 - HTTPS/TLS should be enforced in production to encrypt data in transit.
 - Sensitive configuration such as `SECRET_KEY` and database credentials are loaded from environment variables.